sensu/sensu-slack-handler/README.md

   version     Print the version number of this plugin

 Flags:
-  -c, --channel string                The channel to post messages to (default "#general") -t, --description-template string   The Slack notification output template, in Golang text/template format (default "{{ .Check.Output }}")
+  -a, --alert-on-critical             The Slack notification will alert the channel with @channel -c, --channel string                The channel to post messages to (default "#general") -t, --description-template string   The Slack notification output template, in Golang text/template format (default "{{ .Check.Output }}")
   -h, --help                          help for sensu-slack-handler